sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <summary>iMMERSE: MXAO</summary>

 iMMERSE MXAO is Marty's new iteration of MXAO, a robust ambient occlusion shader based off of GTAO and Irradiance Bitfields.
+The difference from similar implementations of the same techniques is in the performance x quality ratio, which is always the ultimate goal on the iMMERSE suite.

 ---